douglasbagnall/p4wn/README.rst

 http://p4wn.git.sourceforge.net/git/gitweb.cgi?p=p4wn/p4wn and
 https://github.com/douglasbagnall/p4wn.
 The two git repositories should be pretty similar.
 Most people seem to use the github one.
-Zip and tar files of selected can be found at http://sourceforge.net/projects/p4wn/files/.
+Zip and tar files of version 2 can be found at http://sourceforge.net/projects/p4wn/files/.